-ANA VOJNOVIC is an educator, artist and designer.
-Her pedagogical and creative practices are an integrated interdisciplinary response to basic questions of how built/designed environments affect and condition human perception, communication, learning, and socialization.
+ANA VOJNOVIC is an educator and designer.
+Her pedagogical and creative practices are an integrated interdisciplinary response to questions of how built/designed environments affect and condition human perception, our responses to designed circumstances and the ways in which we engage with each other.

 Walking, looking and responding viscerally and emotionally to urban construction and demolition, to architectural details, to spaces within and around buildings — this is her core subject.
 Her work is foremost a kind of experiential reportage, a ‘derive’ with the digital camera as a sensor.
 And with the camera’s inherent photo-editing software, this sensor doubles as a surgical tool that readily captures, dissects, and rebuilds the imagery of the urban environment in a way that is analogous to the dislocations and disruptions of the artist’s experience.